Ingredients:Sesame, starch, hon-kudzu ("true" kudzu) flour

-Gomadofu (or goma tofu) is a silly smooth side dish that can be found as part of the vegan Bhuddist cuisine known as Shojin Ryori.
-Despite its name however, gomadofu is not made from soybeans like typical tofu, but is actually made from sesame seeds (goma) combined with a starch to thicken into a nutty dish.
+Gomadofu (or goma tofu) is a silky smooth side dish that can be found as part of the vegan Bhuddist cuisine known as Shojin Ryori.
+Gomadofu, however, is not made from soybeans like typical tofu, but is actually made from sesame seeds (goma) combined with a starch to thicken it into a nutty dish.

 This Mt.
-Koya gomadofu is is a traditional and nourishing food that has been cherished and nurtured by the monks of Mt.
+Koya gomadofu is a traditional and nourishing food that has been cherished and nurtured by the monks of Mt.
 Koya in Wakayama Prefecture.
-It includes kudzu starch (also known as kudzu) which is made from the root of kudzu, a climbing vine which grows native in Japan, helping to create a firmer texture.
+It’s thickened with kudzu starch which is made from the root of kudzu, a climbing vine which grows native in Japan.
 Daikaku Sohonpo also uses their own unique technique to create a gomadofu that won't melt even when baked.